SeaQL/seaql.github.io/Blog/blog/2023-01-01-call-for-contributors-n-reviewers.md

     2. Is the API style consistent with our existing API?
     3. Does the API made reasonable use of the type system to enforce constraints?
     4. Are the failure paths and error messages clear?
+    5. Are all breaking changes justified and documented?
 3. Functionality
     1. Does the feature make sense in computer science terms?
     2. Does the feature actually work with all our supported backends?